TL; DR: The Obsession with Commitment Matching Velocity

 - Executive intervention,

-— you get the idea.
-Actually, you would need to normalize a team’s performance each sprint to derive a value of at least some comparable value.
-(Which usually is not done.)
+You get the idea.
+Actually, you would need to normalize a team’s performance each Sprint to derive a value of at least some comparable value.
+(Which usually is not done given the complexity of the underlying model.)

 The Prime Purpose of Refinement, Sizing, and Estimation

-And then there is grooming and estimation.
-Many of by-the-books Scrum practitioners tend to locate the value of these meetings in delivering an estimate on each user story.
-To my experience, that’s just a side effect of creating a shared understanding among the team members why they will be building a certain feature.
-(If you like to brush up your understanding of the Agile Manifesto, now would be a good time.)
+And then, there is Product Backlog refinement and estimation.
+Many by-the-books Scrum practitioners tend to locate the value of these meetings in delivering an estimate on each Product Backlog item.
+However, in my experience, an estimate is just a side effect of the ensuing conversation.
+The refinement’s purpose is to create a shared understanding among the Scrum team members on the why, the what, and the how.

-In other words: A side-figure is correlated to a volatile-by-nature figure of minor inherent value to determine whether the team’s performance is on track and Agile is working.
+The result of this is plain wrong: In a distortion of reality, a volatile-by-nature figure of minor inherent value is compounded by a misinterpretation of the Scrum Guide to determine whether the team’s performance is on track and Agile is working.

 Cooking The Agile Books

-If that was the case, the rational response of a team to this metrics-driven “management style” would be to regularly under-commit and over-sell the effort at the same time.
-Which would leave sufficient buffer to handle the unexpected?
+In such a scenario, the rational response of a Scrum team to this metrics-driven “management style” would be to regularly under-commit and over-sell the effort at the same time, which would leave sufficient buffer to handle the unexpected.
 It means de facto cooking the (agile) books to provide the middle management with a (perceived) feeling of being in control.
+(Read more: The Hawthorne Effect.)

 Does it sound waterfall-ish to you?
-It absolutely is, just with some Scrum sugar coating on top of it.
-(As I mentioned earlier, stripping Scrum off some unnecessary features—e.g. turning the product owner into a project manager—creates a viable Waterfall 2.0 framework.)
+It is, just with some Scrum sugar coating on top of it.
+(As I mentioned earlier, stripping Scrum off some “unnecessary” features, such as turning the Product Owner into a proxy or a scribe, creates a kind of Waterfall 2.0 framework.)

-From my perspective, the obsession with “commitment matching velocity” is one of many reasons that lead to the “Peak Scrum” effect and contradicts a lot of what Agile stands for.
-It’s like introducing socialism through the backdoor: All plans are fulfilled and yet (probably) little or no value is created in the process.
+From my perspective, the obsession with “commitment matching velocity” is one of many reasons that lead to the “Peak Scrum” effect and contradicts what Agile stands for.
+It’s like introducing socialism through the backdoor: All plans are fulfilled, and yet (probably) little or no value is created in the process.

 Conclusion: Velocity And The Way Out Of This Dead-End